What is Technology Assessment and Why Your Business Needs One?

 Another area of improvement usually detected is improper allocation of network resources.
 Each team will have different technological needs.
 Some departments may require more network resources than other departments; your team has to accommodate those needs.
 By reviewing your entire network and system allocations, you will be able to identify who needs more and who can work with less.

-The third most common finding in different technology assessments is bandwidth bottleneck.
-As more of your business is migrated to the cloud, the more internet bandwidth is needed.
+The third most common finding in different technology assessments is a bandwidth bottleneck.
+As more of your business is migrated to the cloud, more internet bandwidth is needed.
 It doesn’t help that your users are wasting it on YouTube, Netflix, and other streaming applications and websites.

 How Do You Proceed?